PriyanshuSingh2002/Restaurant-MS/README.md

 # Restaurant-MS

-- 1.Run the RestaurantManagementSystem.py to perform operations using the console.
+- Run the RestaurantManagementSystem.py to perform operations using the console.
-- 2. Run fitnessDb once to create necessary databases and tables.
+- Run fitnessDb once to create necessary databases and tables.
-- 3. For queries mentioned in case study run queries file.
+- For queries mentioned in case study run queries file.